smcgee30/gnostic-nebular/README.md

 # Angular5GraphqlStarter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.
+This project is created as a security example using tools and is used in the ISO DevSecOps group.
+Instead of making a huge readme, I'll put information here:  http://docs.turner.com/display/ISO/Use+of+Angular-GraphQL+Starter

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+The port can be changed.

 ## Code scaffolding